Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Related Work

 However, assuming such an additive noise structure can be restrictive: one must fix a specific family of distributions for the output noise.
-For example, for the noise distribution one commonly chooses a zero-mean Gaussian family with input dependent variance; this choice assumes that the observation noise is symmetrically distributed.
+For example, for the noise distribution, one commonly chooses a zero-mean Gaussian family with input-dependent variance; this choice assumes that the observation noise is symmetrically distributed.
 In this paper, we focus on an alternative approach to modeling irreducible noise, in which we explicitly consider a latent input variable $z$ for each input $x$, representing either white noise or meaningful but unobserved covariates, in addition to i.i.d. output noise $\epsilon$: $y=f(x,z;W)+\epsilon$.
-This ``latent input noise'' model encapsulate the ``output noise'' model as a special case and allows us to capture arbitrarily complex noise patterns while assuming simple distributions for $z$ and $\epsilon$.
+This ``latent input noise'' model encapsulates the ``output noise'' model as a special case and allows us to capture arbitrarily complex noise patterns while assuming simple distributions for $z$ and $\epsilon$.
 Furthermore, since the ``latent input noise'' model decomposes the source of noise into observation error and latent stochastic input, this model is more appropriate when, based on domain or task-specific knowledge, one wants to explicitly account for latent factors that affect the output.
-For example, $y$ may represent patient response to a treatment given measured factors, $x$, including BMI and blood pressure as well as latent factors, $z$, such as stress level, which is randomly sampled every time the patient is observed.
-In this case, during inference, one would ideally want to infer both the function parameters $W$ as well as the latent factors $z$ for each input.
+For example, $y$ may represent patient response to treatment given measured factors, $x$, including BMI, as well as latent factors, $z$, such as stress level, which is either not measured or cannot be measured in practice.
+In this case, $x$ represents stable characteristics of the patient (e.g. BMI does not vary too much from day to day), while $z$ represents transient characteristics of the patient (stress can vary wildly as a function of external factors, e.g. work-stress, family emergencies).
+Since in this scenario, $z$ cannot be meaningfully predicted from $x$, we assume that $x$ and $z$ are independent, and that $z$ is randomly sampled every time the patient is observed.
+During inference, one would ideally infer both the function parameters $W$ as well as the latent factors $z$ that explain the treatment outcome $y$ for a given patient $x$.